Wave energy converter prototype deployed at sea

 Although France Energies Marines has not yet launched a specific study on wave energy subject, the results of cross-cutting projects can be applied to wave energy converters.

 The work on site characterisation focuses on the interaction of winds, waves and currents in the water column to assess the wave energy resource (HYD2M project).
 They are also interested in the influence of waves on fixed structures to determine the forces to be considered in the design, and the potentially devastating conditions encountered during extreme events such as hurricanes (DIME and CARAVELE projects).
-Several projects carried out by the Institute provide solutions to the exploitation of wave energy: design of semi-tensioned mooring lines (POLYAMOOR and MONAMOOR projects), monitoring of mooring lines (MHM-EMR project) and behaviour of export power cables (OMDYN, OMDYN2 and DYNAMO projects).
+Several projects carried out by the Institute provide solutions to the exploitation of wave energy: design of semi-tensioned mooring lines (POLYAMOOR, MONAMOOR and BAMOS projects), monitoring of mooring lines (MHM-EMR project) and behaviour of export power cables (OMDYN, OMDYN2 and DYNAMO projects).

 The potential environmental impacts of wave energy converters are studied with: experiments to assess the effect of electromagnetic fields from subsea cables on coastal ecosystems (SPECIES project), passive acoustic monitoring of benthos (BENTHOSCOPE and BENTHOSCOPE2 projects), characterisation of biofouling on underwater components (ABIOP, ABIOP+ and BIODHYL projects) or quantitative assessment of metals released into the marine environment from galvanic anodes (ANODE project).